andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 Now, let’s try implementing back-propagation!
 It’s a textbook gradient descent algorithm.
-There are [many explanations](https://en.wikipedia.org/wiki/Backpropagation) on the internet; the basic idea is that you try to minimize the squared “error” of what the neural network outputs for a given input vs. the actual expected output.
+There are [many explanations](https://en.wikipedia.org/wiki/Backpropagation) on the internet; the basic idea is that you try to minimize the squared error of what the neural network outputs for a given input vs. the actual expected output.
 You find the direction of change that minimizes the error (by finding the derivative), and move that direction.
 The